jonnonz1/nz-statute-book/acts/public/2002/climate-change-response-act-2002.md

 ### Subpart 4 — Agriculture

 ### 213 Participant in respect of subpart 4 of Part 5 of Schedule 3
-(1) If an activity listed in subpart 4 of Part 5 of Schedule 3 is carried out, the landowner of the land on which it is carried out is to be treated as the person carrying out the activity unless the chief executive is satisfied that there is a written agreement in place between the landowner and a third party that—
+(1) If an activity listed in subpart 4 of Part 5 of Schedule 3 is carried out, the landowner of the land on which it is carried out is to be treated as the person carrying out the activity unless the EPA is satisfied that there is a written agreement in place between the landowner and a third party that—
   (a) allows access by the third party to the land on which the activity listed in subpart 4 of Part 5 of Schedule 3 is being carried out and the third party is carrying out the activity listed in subpart 4 of Part 5 of Schedule 3 on the land; and
   (b) was entered into—
     (i) on or after the date appointed in the Order in Council under section 2A(9) that applies the activity listed in subpart 4 of Part 5 of Schedule 3 to the person carrying out the activity, and is for a term of at least 3 years; or
     (ii) before the date appointed in the Order in Council under section 2A(9) that applies the activity listed in subpart 4 of Part 5 of Schedule 3 to the person carrying out the activity, and had at least 3 years until expiry at the date appointed in the Order in Council.
-(2) If the chief executive is satisfied that the criteria specified in subsection (1)(a) and (b) are met, the third party is to be treated as the person carrying out the activity.
+(2) If the EPA is satisfied that the criteria specified in subsection (1)(a) and (b) are met, the third party is to be treated as the person carrying out the activity.
 (3) To avoid doubt, for the purposes of this Act, no person, other than a landowner or, in the circumstances specified in subsection (2), a third party, is to be treated as carrying out an activity listed in subpart 4 of Part 5 of Schedule 3.

 ### 214 Units not required to be surrendered for fertilisers embedded in products